Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

-We first verify that (\ref{slowzs3}) matches (\ref{rapid2}) when $\alpha \to \infty$ and the numerical data for finite $\alpha > 1/2$ as shown in the inset of Fig.~\ref{fig_coarsen}.
-For $\alpha < 1/2$, to see if (\ref{slowzs1}) agrees with numerical results, we need to consider very large $\tau$ and very small $Z$ since the subleading corrections to $G_1(\tau)$ (as already discussed) and to the integral in (\ref{integ}) (see below (\ref{Heqn})) decay slowly for small $\alpha$.
+We first verify that the result (\ref{slowzs3}) matches the numerical data for finite $\alpha > 1/2$ shown in the inset of Fig.~\ref{fig_coarsen} and approaches (\ref{rapid2}) for instantaneous quench when $\alpha \to \infty$.
+For $\alpha < 1/2$, to check if (\ref{slowzs1}) agrees with the numerical results, we need to consider very large $\tau$ and very small $Z$ since the subleading corrections to $G_1(\tau)$ (refer text below (\ref{powCP2})) and to the integral in (\ref{integ}) (see below (\ref{Heqn})) decay slowly for small $\alpha$.
 Figure~\ref{fig_coarsen} shows that in accordance with (\ref{slowzs1}), $(G_1(\tau)-G_1(t))/Z$ diverges as $Z \to 0$ and approaches the prefactor with increasing $\tau$.
-On comparing (\ref{rapid2}) with (\ref{slowzs1})-(\ref{slowzs3}), we arrive at the conclusion that the instantaneous quench model captures the dependence on $Z$ quantitatively for $\alpha \geq 1/2$.
+On comparing (\ref{rapid2}) with (\ref{slowzs1})-(\ref{slowzs3}), we arrive at the conclusion that the instantaneous quench model captures the dependence on $Z$ for $\alpha \geq 1/2$ but not otherwise.